CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 > For each implementation, how does changing the block count and block size affect performance?
 Why do you think this is?

-Increasing the block size tended to improve performance, and the rate of improvement slowed as the block size grew.
+Increasing the block size tended to improve performance, and the rate of improvement slowed as the block size grew, even decreasing from 512 to 1024.
+This could be because fewer blocks would need to be scheduled, although having larger blocks could increase the chance that there are threads that return immediately and are therefore waiting while not assigned to any boids.

 > For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?